Trinityweb3/Trinityweb3/README.md

 # Hi, I'm Trinity

 ## What I do
-- Solana program development as writing secure and optimized smart contracts using anchor
+- Solana program development as writing secure and optimized smart contracts using native Rust

 - Bots: Developing high-speed trading bots, market making bots and Telegram interfaces using teloxide